rob-burrus/CarND-Advanced-Lane-Lines/README.md

 ### 3. Apply Color and Gradient Thresholds

 I manually tuned these color and gradient thresholds to be robust to lane color and varied lighting conditions.
-There are several combinations of thresholds that are detailed below:
+There are several combinations of thresholds that are detailed below.
+The last image (bottom right) is the final binary image passed to the next step in the pipeline.

 ![combined](processed_images/threshold1.png) ![combined](processed_images/threshold2.png)

+### 4 Lane Line Detection
+There are 2 ways in which this pipeline categorizes the pixels from the binary image as "left lane pixels", "right lane pixels", or falsely identified.
+The "New Fit" process, detailed in section 4.1, occurs when the condition below fails.
+"Historical Fit", detailed in section 4.2 occurs when the condition is true.
+* Detection condition: 3 frames that have identified lane lines with "high confidence", and there haven't been 3 consecutive frames without a high confidence detection
+* high confidence = a lane line detected when the 2 lines (left and right) have radius of curvature < 300 meters, and the distance between the detected lane lines is >=400px and <=900px.

-### 4. Lane Line Detection and Polynomial Fit
+### 4.1 Lane line Detection - New Fit
-To identify lane lines, use a sliding window technique to identify non-zero pixels (pixels that have passed the thresholding stage).
+This technique is "starting from scratch".
+This occurs either at the beginning of the video, or when the pipeline has not made a high confidence detection due to difficult road conditions.
+To start, a histogram of the bottom half of the binary threshold image determines the X position of the left and right lane lines.
+These two positions are where the sliding window technique begins.
 After tuning, I discovered that 9 windows, 100 pixel window width, and 50 pixel minimum to shift window, gives good performance.
-Using the detected pixels, a lane line polynomial fit is calculated and saved for use in future frames.
+Pixels identified in each window are considered lane line pixels.
+Using these detected pixels, a lane line polynomial fit is calculated and saved for use in future frames.

 ![sliding window](processed_images/sliding_window.png)

+### 4.2 Lane Line Detection - Historical Fit
-A different approach is used to detect lane line pixels if there are 3 consecutive frames of "high confidence" lane line detections.
-A lane line is considered "detected with high confidence" when the 2 lines have similar curvature (<=400 meter curvature radius) and 500px < distance between lines < 750px.
-If 3 consecutive frames have a high confidence detection, then we average the 3 polynomial fits from those frames, and use the average as our region of interest (+/- 50 pixels) for detecting lane line pixels in this frame.
+This approach is used to detect lane line pixels if the "high confidence" condition, stated above, is passed.
+In this case, instead of a sliding window, the previous 3 high confidence polynomial fits are averaged.
+This average polynomial becomes the region of interest (+/- 75 pixels horizontally) for detecting lane line pixels in this frame.

 ![roi pixel detection](processed_images/roi_detection.png)

+### 5. Calculate Curvature
+Calculate radii of curvature for both left and right lane lines

+### 6. Determine Detection Confidence and Save
+Issue a lane line acceptance test to determine if this detection is considered "high confidence".
+The following two conditions must be met:
+* If 1 lane has significant curvature (>300 meters), then the two lanes must not differ in curvature by more than 300 meters
+* The starting position of the left and right lines must be >=400px and <=900px apart If these conditions are met, the lane detection gets saved to the Lane_Detector class to be used in finding lane pixels in future frames

-### 5. Final Image
+### 7. Final Image
 Warp the fit from the rectified image back onto the original image.
 Add picture in picture video for visualization of raw detections

 ![final](processed_images/final.png)